 He began his writing career with the alternative weekly Hartford Advocate (writing part-time and driving the delivery truck at night), eventually giving up honest work entirely to become an award-winning reporter for the daily Willimantic Chronicle, news editor of the daily Norwich Bulletin, and managing editor of the daily Northern Virginia Sun.

 Vin worked on the Las Vegas Review Journal Opinion section, winning numerous industry awards, through the great Las Vegas boom.
 He rode it a bit further into the ground than Tom Mitchell, finally exiting in 2013.
-For the past six years, he has sold vintage and collectible books online at www.abebooks.com/servlet/SearchResults?sortby=0&vci=51238921 and in the Charleston Antique Mall, Las Vegas (where the Brunette handles the vintage clothes) as “Cat’s Curiosities.”
+For the past six years, he has sold vintage and collectible books online at https://www.abebooks.com/cats-curiosities-pahrump-nv-u.s.a/51238921/sf (newest arrivals at www.abebooks.com/servlet/SearchResults?sortby=0&vci=51238921 ) as “Cat’s Curiosities.”

-In an earlier life, Vin (Eaglebrook ’65, E.O.
-Smith ’68, Wesleyan ’72) published two collections of his daily Libertarian newspaper columns, “Send in the Waco Killers” and “The Ballad of Carl Drega,” and the freedom novel “The Black Arrow.”
-He continues to write his monthly Libertarian column on the politics of gun control for Firearms News (previously Shotgun News.)
+In an earlier life, Vin published two collections of his daily Libertarian newspaper columns, “Send in the Waco Killers” and “The Ballad of Carl Drega,” and the freedom novel “The Black Arrow.”
+He continues to write his monthly column on the politics of gun control for Firearms News (previously Shotgun News.)

 The latest lengthy interview with Vin about his writing was posted by Claire Wolfe at her blog at Backwoods Home magazine on Sunday Jan.
 4 and Monday, Jan.
 5, 2015.
-The second half is probably the better; try http://www.backwoodshome.com/blogs/ClaireWolfe/2015/01/05/ .
+Unfortunately, it appears the publishers have now deleted all such material.